thunderheadone/one-sdk-android/TROUBLESHOOTING-GUIDE.md

 ### Resolving conflicts with `android:allowBackup`
 The Thunderhead SDK ships with `allowBackup=true` in the SDK's `AndroidManifest.xml`, which is the Android default setting.
-The Thunderhead SDK sets `allowBackup` to ensure the TID in use is backed up in the event the end user application is built to allow backups.
+The Thunderhead SDK sets `allowBackup` to ensure the `tid` in use is backed up in the event the end user application is built to allow backups.
 An application disabling backup will not effect the use of the Thunderhead SDK.
-However, resetting the end user device followed by a restore may generate a new user TID.
+However, resetting the end user device followed by a restore may generate a new user `tid`.
 To disable backup in an application, add the following to the applications `AndroidManifest.xml`
 ```xml
         tools:replace="android:allowBackup"